MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 You can collaborate and communicate while building Power Pages sites in design studio by using comments.
 Comments can help your team review the changes, provide feedback, and provide additional information on site customization.

-> [!NOTE]
-> Makers must have permission to edit the site before they can add comments.

 In the design studio, anchors depict comments added to a Page and let you add new comments as well.

 > [!IMPORTANT]